Zdravko Čolić: Early years

-Since the youngest age Čolić showed an interest in music.
-With friend Braco Isović, he played guitar at informal and impromptu park gatherings around their neighbourhood through which they became known locally as 'Čola i Isa sa Grbavice'.
+From a very young age, Čolić showed an interest in music.
+With friend Braco Isović, he played guitar at informal and impromptu park gatherings around their neighborhood through which they became known locally as 'Čola i Isa sa Grbavice'.
 At the time, Čolić was trying to emulate pop schlager music that dominated Yugoslav and Italian festivals.
 His first love was Milena Mijatović from Belgrade.

 His first significant public singing experience occurred in 1967 while at the Montenegrin coast for the Yugoslav Republic Day celebrations.
-Staying in the wooden prefab vacation home his family owned in the coastal community of Baošići, seventeen-year-old Čolić was persuaded by a friend, Nedim Idrizović, to enter an amateur signing competition in nearby Bijela.
+Staying in the wooden prefab vacation home his family owned in the coastal community of Baošići, seventeen-year-old Čolić was persuaded by a friend, Nedim Idrizović, to enter an amateur singing competition in nearby Bijela.
 The teenager won second prize singing "Lady Madonna" by The Beatles.

 Encouraged by the unexpected success, soon after returning to Sarajevo, Čolić entered his first band—a group called 'Mladi i lijepi'.
 This participation lasted until he graduated high school in 1969 when he decided to move on to the more established Ambasadori, a band whose two incarnations Čolić would end up staying with for the next two and a half years.

 Ambasadori

 When Čolić joined them, Ambasadori employed an unusual setup: being essentially a military cover band as all the musicians, except for bandleader Slobodan Vujović, were Yugoslav People's Army (JNA) ranked officers.
-Their repertoire centred around 1960s rhythm & blues (Chicago, Otis Redding, Wilson Pickett, etc.) along with obligatory Yugoslav hits of the day and years past, and finally even a few original numbers written by the bandmembers thrown into the mix.
-Over time, the group started getting more gig offers, which presented a problem since its army part was not available for many of them and those offers had to be declined.
+Their repertoire centered around the 1960s rhythm & blues (Chicago, Otis Redding, Wilson Pickett, etc.) along with obligatory Yugoslav hits of the day and years past, and finally even a few original numbers written by the bandmembers thrown into the mix.
+Over time, the group started getting more gig offers, which presented a problem since its army part was not available for many of them, and those offers had to be declined.